Vitafusion SleepWell Review

 Vitafusion SleepWell is a non-prescription sleep aid that’s sold online and in some stores in the United States.
 There are different versions of it – the one I tried contains melatonin, passionflower, chamomile, and lemon balm.

-Melatonin is different from many sleep aids in that it’s thought to be better for regulating your body clock in situations like jet lag or shift work.
+Melatonin is different from many sleep aids in that it’s described by organisations such as the National Center for Complementary and Integrative Health as being useful for specific conditions, such as jet lag or delayed sleep-wake phase disorder.
 It’s not a one-size-fits-all sleep aid for anyone with insomnia.

 I decided to test it for a week to see if it would help fix my out-of-whack sleep pattern, which had been disrupted by traveling.